Brad Keselowski: 2013: Championship hangover

 At New Hampshire, Keselowski won his first pole of the season.
-On August 10, 2013, Keselowski won at Watkins Glen in the Nationwide series, giving him 4 consecutive wins in his last 4 starts.
+On August 10, 2013, Keselowski won at Watkins Glen in the Nationwide series, giving him four consecutive wins in his last four starts.

 At Watkins Glen International in the Cup race, Keselowski recovered from a spin in turn 1 to challenge former Cup rival Kyle Busch for the victory.
 Keselowski was unable to get by Kyle and finished in second place for the third consecutive time in the event (2011, 2012, and 2013).
 Brad raced Kyle completely clean, later saying he did it in an attempt to repair their old rivalry.
 After the event at Watkins Glen International, Keselowski said "I had nothing for Kyle.
 He had a great run.
 Congrats to him and those guys.
 I could not get by him unless I wrecked him in that final turn and I didn't want to create drama so I decided to settle for my second-place spot."

 At Michigan, Keselowski nearly scored his first dream Cup victory while in a fuel crisis.
 Keselowski led with 30 laps left but caution issues forced him to pit, putting him in the 12th spot for the final results.
 The only positive side of Keselowski's heartbreak was that through his new teammate Joey Logano who won the race; Penske Racing won at the track they originated from.
 After the race, Keselowski emotionally said that although he was sad about losing, he was happy to have seen his entire team win the race through Logano.
-On September 5, 2013, Keselowski won the 3rd Nationwide Series race at Richmond, making it 5 race wins in his last 6 starts, and his 24th career win in the series.
+On September 5, 2013, Keselowski won his third Nationwide Series race at Richmond, making it five race wins in his last six starts, and his 24th career win in the series.
 However, he was in danger of being the second defending Sprint Cup champion since Tony Stewart to ever miss the Chase in the next season.

-At Richmond, Keselowski led the most laps with 142, but a late caution during the race caused him to finish 17th, and missed the Chase due to being 16th in the points standings.
+At Richmond, Keselowski led the most laps with 142, but a late caution during the race caused him to finish seventeenth and miss the Chase due to being sixteenth in the points standings.
 On October 2, Keselowski signed a contract extension with Penske Racing to remain with the team until 2017.

 At Charlotte, Keselowski started well, though he was penalized early when he left his pit during a pit stop under caution carrying the jack with him.
 He rallied to the last caution and took the last restart in 4th.
-After battling Kasey Kahne for the lead with 15 laps remaining, Keselowski took the point and captured the win.
-This was Keselowski's first win driving a Ford, snapping a 38 race winless streak, and also the first Chase race won by a "spoiler" (non-Chaser) since Kahne won at Phoenix in November 2011.
+After battling Kasey Kahne for the lead with fifteen laps remaining, Keselowski took the point and captured the win.
+This was Keselowski's first win driving a Ford, snapping a 38-race winless streak, and also the first Chase race won by a "spoiler" (non-Chaser) since Kahne won at Phoenix in November 2011.